The ghost length and duality on the chain and cochain type levels: results

 $ (1) \ \ \ \ \dim H_*(X; \K) \geq \text{\em level}_{\DD(C_*(\Omega B))}^{\ C_*(\Omega B)}(C_*(F_f)) = \text{\em level}_{\DD(C^*(B))}^{\ \K}(C^*(X))$ \ \text{and} \

 $ (2) \ \ \ \ \dim H^*(F_f; \K) \geq \text{\em level}_{\DD(C^*(B))}^{\ C^*(B)}(C^*(X)) = \text{\em level}_{\DD(C_*(\Omega B))}^{\ \K}(C_*(F_f)). $ \end{thm}

-The equalities in Theorem \ref{thm:main} can be regarded as duality on the (co)chain type levels.
-Indeed, as mentioned above, the theorem follows from a more precise correspondence between the triangulated categories $\D(C_*(\Omega B))$ and $\D(C^*(B))$, which is a variant of Koszul duality for DG algebras; see Theorem \ref{thm:diagram}.
-It is also important to remark that, in order to deduce (1) and (2) in Theorem \ref{thm:main}, we do not use any equivalence between $\D(C_*(\Omega B))$ and $\D(C^*(B))$.
-To obtain the equalities, we just need exact functors between the triangulated categories which are compatible with the covariant functor $C_*(F_{(-)})$ and the contravariant functor $C^*(s(-))$.
+As mentioned in the Introduction, the theorem is deduced from a correspondence between the triangulated categories $\D(C_*(\Omega B))$ and $\D(C^*(B))$, which is a variant of Koszul duality for DG algebras; see Theorem \ref{thm:diagram}, Proposition \ref{prop:top} and Theorem \ref{thm:formal_DGA}.
+More precisely, we deduce the results by means of exact functors between the triangulated categories which are compatible with the covariant functor $C_*(F_{(\text{-})})$ and the contravariant functor $C^*(s( \text{-}))$.
+These would allow us to call the equalities in Theorem \ref{thm:main} duality on the (co)chain type levels.
+Algebraic versions of the equalities above deserve mention.
+They appear in Remark \ref{rem:algebraic_versions}.

+We here describe another evidence that the equalities in Theorem \ref{thm:main}, which are topological versions, exhibit the duality.
+By definition, the homotopy fibre $F_f$ for a given map $f : X \to B$ fits into a sequence

+in which $p$ is a fibration with $\Omega B$ the fibre.
+We observe that the maps $i$ and $f$ give the chain $C_*(F_f)$ and the cochain $C^*(X)$ a $C_*(\Omega B)$-module structure and a $C^*(B)$-module structure, respectively.
+Since the map $p$ connects those maps $i$ and $f$, it seems that (in)equalities in Theorem \ref{thm:main} reflect homological duality of the fibration in some sense.
+In fact, the Eilenberg-Moore type quasi-isomorphism relative to a fibration \cite{FHT, FHT2} is an important ingredient for proving the main theorem; see Proposition \ref{prop:top}.

-Theorem \ref{thm:main} and a {\it triangular inequality} on the levels (Lemma \ref{lem:thick}) allows us to compare the (co)chain type levels of spaces.
+Theorem \ref{thm:main} and a {\it triangular inequality} on the levels (Lemma \ref{lem:thick}) allow us to compare the (co)chain type levels of maps.

 \begin{prop} Under the same assumption as in Theorem \ref{thm:main}, one has inequalities

 \end{prop}